hey! Im a Mexican us citizen graduating high school outside of USA, have never attended school there either.

 Academics are only part of the admission process so a lack of EC’s can impact your chances however, if circumstances prevented you from participating in EC’s, that should be addressed in your application.
 Also your PIQ’s can be very important and present an overall picture of yourself outside the academics.

-Psychology is a very popular major and can be impacted/selective at several campuses.
+Psychology is a very popular major and can be impacted/selective at some of the campuses.
 Several UC campuses are definitely options for you.

 Cost of attendance for Non-CA residents was around $84K/year and unfortunately the UC Regents just recently voted to increase tuition over the next few years.